Recipe courtesy of Cadbury Creme Egg.

 1. Use the crème patisserie, which you made earlier.
 Melt the Cadbury Creme Eggs in a bowl and pour into the crème patisserie.
 Add the cocoa powder and whisk until the mixture becomes smooth.
 Transfer the mixture to a piping back with a 5mm nozzle.
 Make a hole in one end of the éclair and pipe through.

-1. Make sure your mixing bowl is clean.
+1. Firstly, make sure your mixing bowl is clean.
 Use an electric mixer with a whisk attached.
 Add the egg whites, sugar and salt and whisk until the mixture forms a soft peak (you should be able to turn the bowl upside down without the mixture falling out)

 Based on 1 éclair (50g)